 4. Excessive buffing of nails

 Excessive buffering now and then can as well cause them to split or tear.
-Buffering back and forth and not in one direction weakens the strength of our nails and eventually cause them to break.
+Buffering back and forth and not in one direction weakens the strength of our nails and eventually causes them to break.

 5. Weather condition

 Since it is usually cold during the winter, there are varying changes in humidity as well, which might cause our nails to split.
 This is because, during winter, our nail plate becomes dehydrated, leaving the whole surface prone to peeling.

-Fixing or mending a split nails doesn’t take much of your time, and it’s simply not that expensive.
+Fixing or mending split nails doesn’t take much of your time, and it’s simply not that expensive.
 In other words, it’s something anyone can afford and you don’t have to spend a fortune.

 What’s, even more, interesting is the fact that you don’t have to file those nails out entirely and the items needed to mend those nails are readily available at home.

 Fixing broken nails with tissue paper and teabag is one tool that has saved many and their importance to the life of someone who just broke a nail cannot be overemphasized.
 Below are a few of the numerous ways or methods to fix split or broken fingernails.

 A tea bag is indeed a lifesaver as far as fixing broken nails is concerned.
 To correct or repair a broken nail using a teabag, be sure that your nails are plain (that is without polish).
 If they are polishes on them, be sure to wipe them off with Acetone polish remover.

 - To fix broken nails with a teabag, Be sure your hands are thoroughly washed with warm water or soap to remove any oily stains on those nails.

 - After that, Pat dry with a clean towel.
 Be sure your nails are clean, Polish-free, and ready to go.

-- Then, cut open the tea bag with scissors or any sharp objects (just like the below photo) and empty the tea leaves in it.
-We won’t be needing that for this DIY.
+- Then, cut open the tea bag with scissors or any sharp objects (just like in the below photo) and empty the tea leaves in it.